 How can I get started?

-Do you have an injury or health condition that is limiting you from living your life the way you want?
-If so, don’t hesitate to contact HealthQuest Physical Therapy today.
+Cupping therapy can be utilized as a component of and complement to physical therapy treatment to help improve pain.
+If you have an injury or health condition that is limiting you from living your life the way you want, don’t hesitate to contact HealthQuest Physical Therapy today.
 We’ll help you set up a consultation with one of our licensed Southeast Michigan physical therapists to figure out if cupping is right for you!